alessia223/BSE_Template_Portfolio/index.md

 [![Final Milestone](){:target="_blank" rel="noopener"}

 # Second Milestone
 My second milestone was building the chassis of my gesture remote car.
 I also placed the motor driver on top of the chassis and connected my accelerometer to the esp that was also connected to my motor driver.
-Now I can
+Instead of using three different states to make the car move either forward, backward or stay still, now I use the accelerometer to change direction.
+I use the accelerometer by identifiying the angles at which my hand is, which has the accelerometer on top of it.
+Based on these angles, I coded it so that if I change the direction of my hand more forward or backward, then depending on the angle, then it'll move the car forward and backward.
+I also coded it so that in my void loop function I made all my codes for the angles to be after "if" and "else if" statements.
+To move the car left or right I made both sets of wheels on either side move in opposite directions.
+For example to turn left I made the left side tires move backwards at a speed of 220 and made the right side of the wheels move forward at a speed of 230.
+To turn right I made the right side tires move backwards at a speed of 220 and made the left side of the wheels move forward at a speed of 230.
+This creates a sort of drift motion with the sheels

 [![Third Milestone](){:target="_blank" rel="noopener"}
 # First Milestone=